mtulio/provider-certification-tool/docs/user-installation-review.md

 ### Image Registry <a name="components-imageregistry"></a>

-You should be able to access the registry and make sure you can push and pull images on it.
+You should be able to access the registry and make sure you can push and pull images on it, otherwise, the e2e tests will be reported as failed.

 Please check the OpenShift documentation to validate it: